ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    100;w=60
 ~~~

-The definition of a quota policy does not imply any specific distribution of quota units over time.
-Such service specific details can be conveyed as parameters.
+The definition of a quota policy does not imply any specific distribution of quota units within the time window.
+If applicable, these details can be conveyed as extension parameters.

-Two example quota policies containing further details via custom parameters:
+For example, two quota policies containing further details via extension parameters:

 ~~~ example
    100;w=60;comment="fixed window"